Incredibly, there are only 196 Japanese N64 games. This means the country only received just over half of all 387 games released on the console.

 The game gives you the opportunity to drive a variety of trains along recreated Japanese train routes, such as the famous Yamanote Line.

 The game is compatible with a bespoke peripheral, the Densha de Go!
-64 train controller, which mimics actual train controls (albeit heavily simplified) and features five speed and eight brake settings, as well as a neat little area to place a pocket watch.
+64 train controller.
+This controller mimics actual train controls (albeit heavily simplified), and features five speed and eight brake settings.
+There’s even a neat little area to put a pocket watch.

 Being a simulation game, Densha de Go!
 64 demands impeccable timekeeping, accuracy and adherence to the rules of the railroad.

-It really cannot be understated just how hard this game is, primarily because it will punish you for even the tiniest of mistakes (such as arriving a single second late into a station).
+It really cannot be understated just how hard this game is.
+It will punish you for even the tiniest of mistakes (such as arriving a single second late into a station).

-The game does feature a lot of Japanese text, but it’s relatively easy to tell what you need to do by looking at the signals and recommended speeds (which are shown in numbers).
+The game does feature a lot of Japanese text.
+But it’s relatively easy to work out what you need to do by looking at the signals and recommended speeds (which are shown in numbers).
 You can play the game in English on your N64 console by using an EverDrive 64.

 Sin & Punishment